Agreement in Principle

 When should I get an Agreement in Principle?

-- It is useful to have an Agreement in Principle (AIP) when you are viewing properties with an intention to buy, or when you are looking to remortgage a property.
+- It is useful to have an AIP when you are viewing properties with an intention to buy, or when you are looking to remortgage a property.

 - It provides an estate agent, or seller, with confidence that you may be in a financial position to purchase a property.